danabban/data-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Data Visualization
+- Visual Communication
 - Artificial Intelligence
-- Data Analysis
-- Visual Communication
 - Digital Advertising

 # Education to show in About widget